domiriel/LIFE/README.md

 Concepts
 --------

 Lifelogging is the practice of recording information about oneself.
-There are many things that lifelogging practitioners record (food, health, mood, sleep, etc.).
-One of those are locations and activities performed throughout the day.
+Many things lifelogging practitioners record (food, health, mood, sleep, etc.).
+One of those are the locations and activities performed throughout the day.
 The LIFE format gives us a standard way to record this information which is simple yet expressive, stemming from years of lifelogging practice.

 The format is centered around *days*, a given calendar day.
-For each day, a number of *spans* describe where the user during a particular time interval.
+For each day, several _spans_ describe where the user is during a particular time interval.
 Intervals for which no span is specified are considered to be *travelling time*.
 Another way to look at it is that a span represents a time where you were "indoors", for some time at some place doing something meaningful, and their complement is when you were walking or driving somewhere.

 Spans mention *places*.
 A place is somewhere that you were at and it is usually described in a personally relevant way.
 A place is assumed to be tied to a specific physical location.
-Hence, if there are two 'Tesco' supermarkets in two different streets, the place names should be difference (e.g.: 'Tesco-Foo St.' and 'Tesco-Bar St.').
+Hence, if there are two 'Tesco' supermarkets on two different streets, the place names should be different (e.g.: 'Tesco-Foo St.' and 'Tesco-Bar St.').

 A span can also represent a *trip* between two places.
-Implicitly, there is a trip between any two spans in differnt places.
+Implicitly, there is a trip between any two spans in different places.
 However, if you need to annotate some specific info about the trip itself, a trip span can be used.

-Each span can be annotated with tags and a personally relevant comment string that can be used, for instance, for short descriptions of what was the purpose of that span (a movie that was seen, person that was met, etc.)
+Each span can be annotated with tags and a personally relevant comment string that can be used, for instance, for short descriptions of what was the purpose of that span (a movie that was seen, the person that was met, etc.)

 Finally, LIFE gives support for several meta information regarding the categories of places, their physical location, place inclusion (a restaurant inside a shopping mall, for instance), etc.